kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

 #### Phase 1: Alpha (target 1.37)

 * Feature is disabled by default via the `InPlaceNodeResourceResize` feature gate.
-* **Step 1 (Baseline Validation):** API, Scheduler, and Autoscaler e2e tests are merged to officially support and document the behavior of mutating an existing Node object's capacity.
+* **Layer 1 (Ecosystem Tolerance):** API, Scheduler, and Autoscaler e2e tests are merged to officially validate and document that the Kubernetes ecosystem can safely handle `Node.Status.Capacity` mutations.
+These tests have no feature gate dependency and establish the safety baseline for all Layer 2 work.
+Specifically:
+  * The API Server accepts live patches to `Node.Status.Capacity` on a `Ready` node.
+  * The Scheduler's `NodeInfo` cache correctly invalidates and re-evaluates capacity on Node UPDATE events (both upscale and downscale).
+  * The Cluster Autoscaler reads the `resize.node.kubernetes.io/initial-capacity` annotation as its provisioning template, unaffected by live capacity drift.
+  * VPA recommendations are re-bounded against updated node allocatable values.
+  * ResourceQuota enforcement is not bypassed by a capacity change.
-* **Step 2 (Unified Reconciliation):** The Kubelet's internal logic is updated to gracefully handle capacity mismatches declaratively.
-If the Kubelet's internal state differs from the API (for hotplug) or physical hardware (for hot-unplug), it safely reconciles cgroups and evicts starved pods rather than failing admission blindly.
+* **Layer 2, Step 2 (Unified Kubelet Reconciliation):** The `Node.Spec.ConfiguredCapacity` API field is introduced.
+The Kubelet's internal logic is updated to gracefully reconcile capacity mismatches — covering both the live-node and Kubelet-restart-on-resized-hardware cases.
+The Kubelet updates cgroups, re-initialises sub-managers, recalculates container swap limits via CRI, and evicts starved pods.
-* **Step 3 (Dynamic Trigger):** The `cAdvisor` metrics-based trigger is implemented to automate the reconciliation loop dynamically on running nodes.
+* **Layer 2, Step 3 (Hardware-Drift Trigger):** The `cAdvisor` metrics-based trigger is implemented to automate the reconciliation loop when physical hardware capacity changes, enabling the emergency downscale path (Path B).

 ### Upgrade / Downgrade Strategy